 Sometimes she and Miss Baker talked at once, unobtrusively and with a bantering inconsequence that was never quite chatter, that was as cool as their white dresses and their impersonal eyes in the absence of all desire.
-They were here, and they accepted Tom and me, making only a polite pleasant effort to entertain or to be entertained.
+They were here-and they accepted Tom and me, making only a polite pleasant effort to entertain or to be entertained.
 They knew that presently dinner would be over and a little later the evening too would be over and casually put away.
-It was sharply different from the West, where an evening was hurried from phase to phase towards its close, in a continually disappointed anticipation or else in sheer nervous dread of the moment itself.

-'You make me feel uncivilized, Daisy,' I confessed on my second glass of corky but rather impressive claret.
-'Can't you talk about crops or something?'

-I meant nothing in particular by this remark, but it was taken up in an unexpected way.

-'Civilization's going to pieces,' broke out Tom violently.
-'I've gotten to be a terrible pessimist about things.
-Have you read The Rise of the Coloured Empires5 by this man Goddard?'

-'Why, no,' I answered, rather surprised by his tone.
+It was sharply different from the West where an evening was hurried from phase to phase toward its close in a continually disappointed anticipation or else in sheer nervous dread of the moment itself.
+"You make me feel uncivilized, Daisy," I confessed on my second glass of wine.
+"Can't you talk about crops or something?"
+I meant nothing in particular by this remark but it was taken up in an unexpected way.
+"Civilization's going to pieces," broke out Tom violently.
+"I've gotten to be a terrible pessimist about things.
+Have you read 'The Rise of the Coloured Empires' by this man Goddard?"
+"Why, no," I answered, rather surprised by his tone.